samivari/little_esty_shop_bulk_discounts/README.md

 # Little Esty Shop

 "Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
-As a final project, "Bulk Discounts is an exstention of the project, where merchents have bulk discounts to apply to their invoices.
+As a final project, "Bulk Discounts" is an exstention of the project, where merchents have bulk discounts to apply to their invoices.

 ## Learning Goals